 Maginnis Law handles North Carolina personal injury cases on a contingency fee basis – meaning that you pay no attorneys’ fees unless we reach a settlement or obtain a verdict or settlement in your case.

-You can contact the Raleigh personal injury attorneys of Maginnis Law at 919.526.0450, by email at email@example.com, or through our contact page.
+You can contact the Raleigh personal injury attorneys of Maginnis Howard at (919) 526-0450 or send a message through our contact page.